snipe/gh-changelog/README.md

 It will **overwrite** your existing `CHANGELOG.md`, unless you have specified a different output file name.

-The string is not currently escaped when being sent to `exec()`, so please don't leave this on a webserver somewhere.
-It's meant to be run locally, and the resulting output file added to your source.

 ## Excluding Commits

 If you have a habit of generating some sweary commits, or you want to exclude commits that contain specific keywords, the `$omit` variable is for you.
 Just like `$string`, you can use a single word, or pipe-delimited words.